 In 1988, Chief Justice Frank X. Gordon, signed Administrative order 1988-06 creating the Commission on the Courts, chaired by Eddie Basha.
 The purpose the Commission on the Courts (now AJC) was to ensure that all Arizonans are entitles to a justice system that:

 - Resolves criminal charges and civil disputes between citizens fairly and without undue delay;

 - Employees modern managements and technology to facilitate its task of providing justice;

 - Is accountable for its work;

-- Is able to respond to foreseeable and unforeseeable social, technological, demographic, and environmental changes.
+- Is able to respond to foreseeable and unforeseeable social, technological, demographic, and environmental changes

-In 1989, the Commission on the Courts recommended that a judicial council be established to oversee the administration of the state's court system to help alleviate some of the administrative burden placed on the court.
+In 1989, the Commission on the Courts recommended that a judicial council be established to oversee the administration of the state's court system to help alleviate some the the administrative burden placed on the Court.
 The Court determined that the court system would be best served by restructuring the existing Council on Judicial Administration.